Carneys Point Township, New Jersey: Geography

 According to the United States Census Bureau, the township had a total area of 17.78 square miles (46.05 km2), including 16.91 square miles (43.80 km2) of land and 0.87 square miles (2.25 km2) of water (4.88%).
 The Salem River flows along a portion of the township's southern boundary.

-Carneys Point CDP (with a 2010 Census population of 7,382) is an unincorporated community and census-designated place (CDP) located within Carneys Point Township.
+Carneys Point CDP (with a 2020 Census population of 7,841) is an unincorporated community and census-designated place (CDP) located within Carneys Point Township.

 Other unincorporated communities, localities and place names located partially or completely within the township include Biddles Landing, Helms Cove, Iddles Landing, Laytons Lake and Riddles Landing.

 The township borders the Salem County municipalities of Mannington Township, Oldmans Township, Pennsville Township, Penns Grove and Pilesgrove Township.

 Carneys Point Township is connected to the State of Delaware by the Delaware Memorial Bridges over the Delaware River.

 Dupont Chambers Works

-The township is home to the Dupont Corporation Chamber Works, a facility covering 1445 acres that was listed No. 4 on the Mother Jones top 20 polluters of 2010, legally discharging over 5,000,000 lbs of toxic chemicals into New Jersey and Delaware River waterways.
+The township is home to the Dupont Corporation Chambers Works, a facility covering 1445 acres that was listed No. 4 on the Mother Jones top 20 polluters of 2010, legally discharging over 5,000,000 lbs of toxic chemicals into New Jersey and Delaware River waterways.
 In 2016, the township initiated a $1.1 billion lawsuit against the corporation, accusing it of divesting the Chambers Works to Chemours without first remediating the property as required by law to address the 100000000 lb of pollutants emitted into the soil and water in the century that the facility has been in operation.